alexdapunt/mailas-blog/content/post/peru.md

 ### Day 7 Puno

-Take a bus for Puno, it is your entry spot for the Titicaca lake, the world's highest altitude navigable lake
+Take a bus for Puno for around 7h, it is your entry spot for the Titicaca lake, the world's highest altitude navigable lake

 ![](/images/sandro-ayalo-2qdze9vwtl0-unsplash.jpg)